BigJerBD/csv2neo4jcsv/README.md

 csv2neo4jcsv
 ================

-todo :: create readme if tools need to be published to pypi
+Simple Tool used to convert a csv to a neo4j-readable csv